rahimunshaik/GoKart_CC_BE_Assignment/README.md

 Version Control: Used Git to manage code and collaborate with the development team in the future.
 Continuous Integration: Automatically builds and tests the application whenever changes are added through Git.
 Monitoring and Continuous Deployment: These aspects also play a significant role in the development process.

-7.Now assume that you have to deploy your code for production.
+7. Now assume that you have to deploy your code for production.

 What are the unit, functional & integrity tests that you will write in order to test the integrity of the code base What would be the success criteria for the backend & how will you measure them objectively?